• /

 View log data

-Once you have set everything up and collected the data, you should see log data in both of these places:
+Once you've set everything up and collected the data, you should see log data in both of these places:

 • Our logs UI